At Day's End

 On to Work

-Waving goodbye to Jessi's dad, Tricia and Jessi then boarded the train for the trip to downtown Mid-central.
-Good friends and classmates through high school, the girls often ride together to their respective jobs, for the company and safeguarding one another against any would-be schemes the evil one might intend for them.
-The days they journey with one another varied to vary the plans of any such evil plot.
+Waving goodbye to Jessi's dad, Tricia and Jessi then boarded the train for the trip to downtown Mid-Central.
+Good friends and classmates through high school, the girls often ride together to their respective jobs, for each other’s company and safeguarding one another against any would-be schemes the evil one might intend for them.
+The days they journey with one another varied to vary the plans of any such sinister plot.

 Pulling into the Blueline station downtown, the girls depart company for the day, yet kept in one another's prayers.
 Jessi then boards RTA's Redline to the hospital where she is employed, elsewhere in the metro area.